cysouw/graphicalgrammar/text/german.md

 ### German linguistics at its prime

 The 19th Century is widely considered to be the heyday of German linguistics.
-Many of the great names from the history of linguistics are German scholars from the 19th Century, e.g. von Humboldt, Grimm, Schleicher, Paul, Delbrück.
-Yet, none of the greats will be mentioned in this chapter.
-In contrast, many of the scholars that will be discussed here will be completely unfamiliar to most contemporeneous linguists.
+Many of the great names from the history of linguistics were German scholars from this time period, like von Humboldt, Bopp, Grimm, Schleicher, Paul, and so on.
+Yet, none of these greats will be mentioned in this chapter.
+In contrast, most of the scholars that will be discussed here will be completely unfamiliar to most contemporeneous linguists.
+The main reason is that the well-known scholars from the 19th Century were not very much interested in syntactic analysis.
+In contrast, the more philologically and didactically interested linguists constantly were dealing with those long, complicated and even strange sentence structures that were produced by the well-respected and maybe even idolated authors and poets they were studying.
+To elucidate these long-winding sentences, either as part of their research into stilistic characteristics or to explain these structures to newer generations of philological students, many scholars started using graphical methods for syntactic analysis.
+Although many of the authors to be discussed in this chapter were pondering didactic consideration, there is also an important strain of stilistic research that was an important impetus for these developments.

 ### *Nackte Sätze*